podsixisjerks/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 ```
 "This image includes `EXPOSE 27017` (the mongo port), so standard container networking will make it automatically available to containers on the same network" -- [Official MongoDB image](https://hub.docker.com/_/mongo/)

-- [ ] Next let's spin up the other two server images we made, survey and results
+- [X] Next let's spin up the other two server images we made, survey and results

 Be sure to also mount volumes in the respective directories just in case, i don't know, we want to make quick changes to the source code. *cough cough* (we will)

-- [ ] cd into '/survey_server' and run:
+- [X] cd into '/survey_server' and run:

 `docker run -d -p 8080:8080 -v $(pwd):/src/app --name survey_container survey`

-- [ ] cd into '/results_server' and run:
+- [X] cd into '/results_server' and run:

 `docker run -d -p 3000:3000 -v $(pwd):/src/app --name results_container results`

-- [ ] Now pull up the app by navigating to `localhost:8080` and `localhost:3000` in your browser!
+- [X] Now pull up the app by navigating to `localhost:8080` and `localhost:3000` in your browser!
 You should definitely have your hopes up because I totally didn't give you broken code on purpose!

 **(Just kidding, I gave you broken code on purpose)**

-- [ ]  As you can see, the app is completly broken.
-Fortunatly, to get it working, we only have to tweak one line of code in each server.
+- [X]  As you can see, the app is completly broken.
+Fortunately, to get it working, we only have to tweak one line of code in each server.
 But which one?
 Run the command `docker logs survey_container` to look for clues inside the container's logs...

 You should see that the app has crashed and, examining the error stack, you should notice that the distal cause for the crash is described with the log: